AuroraMaster/react-native-ohos-library/en/react-native-default-preference.md

 ### 3. Configure CMakeLists and introduce DefaultPreferencePackage

-> [!TIP] If using version 0.77, please skip this chapter.
+> If you are using version <= 1.4.4-0.0.1, please skip this chapter.

 Open the `entry/src/main/cpp/CMakeLists.txt` and add the following code: